 In Ethiopia, Mozambique and the Democratic Republic of Congo (DRC), DKT responds to local government and NGO requests to provide temporary supplies of free contraceptive commodities to meet shortages or respond to other priorities.

 In the DRC, DKT trains doctors, nurses, and paraprofessionals to provide reproductive health counseling and services, including the insertion and removal of IUDs.
 DKT works closely with the head of the armed forces of the DRC’s reproductive health program to train providers in clinics to advise army personnel about contraceptives.

-DKT designs and implements major behavior change communication campaigns that provide people with the information they need to make smart, informed decisions that can help them stay healthy, and even save their lives.
+DKT designs and implements major behavior change communication campaigns that provide people with the information they need to make informed decisions about their reproductive health.

 A 2013 research brief by the African Institute for Development Policy identified such educational campaigns as one of the five factors that contributed to the success of family planning in five countries in Eastern and Southern Africa, including Ethiopia.